Uditnarayanakb/puma_printables/README.md

 - `docs/` stores diagrams and specifications produced during implementation.

 Each milestone will land in its own commit with clear history to mirror a senior engineer's delivery cadence.

+## Documentation

+- `docs/architecture.md` captures the technology stack, environment setup, schema design, and API contract that drive the implementation that follows.